Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 10. Useful Metrics (Without Gaming)

-Metric anti-pattern
+Metric rule

 11. Common Agile Pitfalls (And Fixes)